Numerical methods for multiscale inverse problems: Introduction

 \begin{enumerate}[I.] \item {\bf Full coefficient inversion.} {Full coefficient inversion is performed by minimizing the distance between model predictions and the given data, Determining the original coefficient using high resolution predictions comes at a large computational cost and is often ill-posed due to the presence of multiple local minima in the associated cost functionals.
 Therefore, we omit this case from our computations.}

 \item \textbf{Indirect microscale parameter estimation.} {An indirect method for solving (\ref{microinv}) involves a two-stage procedure.
 The first step is to solve the problem of estimating the parameter $\hat{\aeff}$ in the effective model that best matches the given data.
-The second step involves determining the microscale parameter $m$ such that the homogenization of $\aeps(m)$ is $\hat{A}$.} This method can be written as
+The second step involves determining the microscale parameter $m$ such that the homogenized coefficient corresponding to $\aeps(m)$ is $\hat{A}$.} This method can be written as